ceford/cefjdemos-data-jdm-help-en/articles/menu-items/articles-archived-articles.md

     with the one with the least hits and ending with the one with the most hits.
-  * **Ordering** Articles are ordered according to the Order column entered in
+  * **Ordering** Articles are ordered according to the Order column entered in Articles.
-    Articles.
-* **Date for Ordering**.
-The date used when articles are sorted by date.
+* **Date for Ordering** The date used when articles are sorted by date.
   * **Created** Use the article created date.
   * **Modified** Use the article modified date.
   * **Published** Use the article start publishing date.